Cognigy/Documentation/docs/en/docs/ai/billing.md

 ## Billable Conversation

 A billable conversation is defined as *an interaction between a user and a virtual or human agent that flows through the Cognigy.AI platform*.
-A conversation starts with the initial *input* via an Endpoint to the Cognigy.AI platform and ends when the end-user stops interacting.
-A billable conversation is limited to up to 50 user inputs within a 24 hour period.
+A conversation begins with the initial *input* via an Endpoint to the Cognigy.AI platform and ends when the end user stops interacting.
+A billable conversation is limited to up to 50 user inputs within a 24-hour period.

 Sending more than 50 inputs or interacting with the Cognigy.AI platform for more than 24 hours will initiate subsequent billable conversations.